Dolphins–Jets rivalry: 2010s

 On April 20, 2010, longtime Dolphin Jason Taylor signed with the Jets.
 Taylor was known for making derogatory comments about the Jets during his tenure in Miami.

 On December 12, 2010, strength and conditioning coach Sal Alosi was caught by CBS Sports cameras as he tripped Dolphins player Nolan Carroll as he ran along the sideline on a kick return.
-He was fined $25,000 by the Jets and suspended for the rest of the season; the suspension became indefinite after it was discovered that he had instructed inactive Jets players to line up along the sideline so as to potentially impede opposing players.
+He was fined $25,000 by the Jets and suspended for the rest of the season; the suspension became indefinite after it was discovered that he had instructed inactive Jets players to line up along the sideline to potentially impede opposing players.
 Later on December 30, the Jets were fined $100,000 by the NFL for violating league rules in this incident.

 In 2011, the Jets defeated the Dolphins on October 17 at the New Meadowlands, but a 19–17 loss in Miami in Week 17 left the Jets at 8–8 and out of the 2011 playoffs.
-The Week 17 game was notable for Miami as it was the last game for longtime Dolphin and ex-Jet Jason Taylor, and 400th victory in Dolphins franchise history.
+The Week 17 game was notable for Miami as it was the last game for longtime Dolphin and ex-Jet Jason Taylor, and the 400th victory in Dolphins franchise history.
 An apparent Jets fumble in the final three minutes inside their own 20 was picked up by Taylor and run into the end zone but the score was called back.

-Shortly after the 2011 season ended, the Jets hired former Dolphins head coach Tony Sparano as Offensive Coordinator who was fired during the 2011 season.
+Shortly after the 2011 season ended, the Jets hired former Dolphins head coach Tony Sparano as offensive coordinator who was fired during the 2011 season.
 In his first game against his former team on September 23, 2012, Sparano saw the Jets fall behind, 10–3, at the half before LaRon Landry intercepted Dolphins rookie Ryan Tannehill and scored in the third.
 The Jets raced to a 20–17 lead but the Dolphins tied the game on Dan Carpenter's 41-yard field goal.
 In overtime Carpenter missed a 48-yarder, then the Dolphins blocked a Nick Folk attempt, but the play was nullified when the Dolphins called timeout before the snap.
 Folk drilled a 33-yard field goal for the 23–20 Jets win.